CPK Insurance

 • Mississippi businesses with 5 or more employees are required to carry workers' compensation, while sole proprietors and partners are exempt under the state rules provided.

-• Mississippi requires businesses to maintain proof of general liability coverage for most commercial leases, so many beauticians need documentation ready before signing a salon or suite lease.
+• Most commercial leases in Mississippi require proof of general liability coverage, so many beauticians need documentation ready before signing a salon or suite lease.

 • Commercial auto minimum liability in Mississippi is $25,000/$50,000/$25,000, which matters if your beauty business uses a vehicle for mobile services or product transport.